de-ravendell/read/read.md

 "You know there is a curfew in Hogwarts don't you, first-year?
 Have you realise how many points might be taken from you house if you are off your bed at nights?
 At least twenty!"

-Didn't need his reminders, I certainly was conscious that I was violating some rules.
+Didn't need reminders, I certainly was conscious that I was violating some rules.

 Though I doubt if twenty points would have be taken away since Snape wasn't a professor anymore, I knew I'd have been in trouble if anyone had got me.